What Is A Timeshare And How Does It Work?

 The Prevalence Of Timeshare Scams

-According to the FTC, timeshare resale and timeshare exit scams are prevalent.
-Many fraudulent companies advertise their services online and will create a sense of urgency to convince you to sell your timeshare.
-Watch out for any claims that seem too good to be true, as that’ll likely be the case.
+According to the Federal Trade Commission (FTC), timeshare resale and exit scams are a common issue.
+Many fraudulent companies promote their services online and create a sense of urgency to convince you to sell your timeshare.

 How To Avoid Timeshare Scams

-The Federal Trade Commission (FTC) recommends the following to avoid timeshare resale scams:
+The Federal Trade Commission recommends the following to avoid timeshare resale scams:

 - Research the seller by contacting the state attorney general and local consumer protection agencies to see if there are any related complaints.
 Make certain their agents are licensed where the timeshare is located.